vacp2p/rfc/specs/waku/waku-1.md

 All Waku packets are sent as devp2p RLPx transport protocol, version 5[^1] packets.
 These packets MUST be RLP-encoded arrays of data containing two objects: packet code followed by another object (whose type depends on the packet code).
 See [informal RLP spec](https://github.com/ethereum/wiki/wiki/RLP) and the [Ethereum Yellow Paper, appendix B](https://ethereum.github.io/yellowpaper/paper.pdf) for more details on RLP.

 Waku is a RLPx subprotocol called `waku` with version `0`.
 The version number corresponds to the major version in the header spec.
-Minor versions should not break compatiblity of `waku`, this would result in a new major.
-(Some expections to this apply in the Draft stage of where client implementation is rapidly change).
+Minor versions should not break compatibility of `waku`, this would result in a new major.
+(Some exceptions to this apply in the Draft stage of where client implementation is rapidly change).

 ### ABNF specification